 Students who can't return, or choose not to be on campus can take advantage of the digital resources available as part of our usual blended teaching and learning arrangements.
 Visit Canvas to discover what digital resources you can access remotely.

-Unfortunately, we can't guarantee alternatives to learning opportunities that are unavailable under government orders, because of a student's choice not to be vaccinated or attend the campus.
+Unfortunately, we can't guarantee alternatives to learning opportunities, because of a student's choice not to attend the campus.

 If lockdowns or any other restrictions are imposed by government the University will use its reasonable endeavours to comply with teaching and learning designed for a student’s programme of study.
 The University at its sole discretion may undertake certain actions, including online delivery of teaching and learning or deferment to meet the requirements of a student's programme of study as a result of government public health orders.